SmartThingsCommunity/SmartThingsPublic/smartapps/michaelstruck/ask-alexa.src/Ask Alexa Version History.md

- *	Added the ability to output the Message Queue contents as part of the flash briefing setup. *  Version 1.0.0 - Initial release
+ *  Version 1.0.0 - Initial release
  *  Version 1.0.0a - Same day release.
 Bugs fixed: nulls in the device label now trapped and ensure LIST_OF_PARAMS and LIST_OF_REPORTS is always created
  *  Version 1.0.0b - Remove punctuation from the device, mode and routine names.
 Fixed bug where numbers were removed in modes and routine names
  *  Version 1.0.1c - Added presense sensors; added up/down/lower/increase/decrease as commands for various devices